hanabi/hanabi.github.io/Reference.md

 ### A Scream Discard Flowchart

 [Here is a handy flowchart](https://raw.githubusercontent.com/Zamiell/hanabi-conventions/master/img/flowcharts/scream_discard_flowchart.png) for determining whether something is a *Scream Discard Chop Move* or a *Generation Discard*.
-(It also covers some more rare types of moves that are covered later on in this document, but you can ignore those for now.)
+(It also mentions a more advanced move called an *Echo Scream Discard Chop Move*, but you can safely ignore that for now.)

 ### The Tempo Clue (Re-cluing a Card to Play)